JKempczinski27/Dedicated-Send-Tracker/README.md

 - Shows upvotes, comments, and user flairs
 - No authentication needed

+## Important Notes

+### Breaking Injury Alerts & API Lag
+This tracker includes a **hybrid approach** to injury detection:

+1. **Official Roster API (Sportradar)**: Provides authoritative injury status, but updates lag 24-48 hours behind breaking news
+2. **Breaking News Detection**: Automatically scans news articles for injury keywords (torn, ACL, Achilles, surgery, IR, etc.)
+3. **Early Warning System**: When injury keywords appear in recent articles (last 48 hours), a prominent alert is displayed even if the official roster shows "Active"

+**Why this matters**: When a player gets injured, news media reports it immediately, but it takes 24-48 hours for teams to officially update roster status in the Sportradar API.
+The breaking news alert feature ensures you know about injuries as soon as they're reported, not when they're officially processed.

+**Example**: Daniel Jones tore his Achilles on December 8, 2025.
+News articles reported it immediately with headlines like "Daniel Jones injury makes Seahawks huge favorites vs. Colts", but the Sportradar API continued showing him as "ACT" (Active/Healthy) for the next day.
+The breaking news alert would flag this discrepancy.

 ## Limitations

 - **YouTube transcripts**: Requires additional setup for full transcript search
 - **Reddit location data**: Not available through API
 - **News API**: Free tier has rate limits (100 requests/day)
 - **Podcast transcripts**: Only searches titles/descriptions, not full audio
+- **Official Roster Data**: Sportradar API lags 24-48 hours behind breaking injury news (addressed by breaking news alerts)

 ## Future Enhancements